andrew/ultimate-awesome/README.md

 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-weight-space-learning](https://github.com/zehong-wang/awesome-weight-space-learning) - A collection of weight space learning including papers, codes, and datasets.
 - [awesome-power-analysis](https://github.com/anderson-optimization/awesome-power-analysis) - Awesome Power Analysis is for collecting power analysis related sources, including power flow, production cost modeling, etc.
+- [awesome-machine-learning-for-healthcare](https://github.com/baeseongsu/awesome-machine-learning-for-healthcare) - A curated collection of cutting-edge research at the intersection of machine learning and healthcare.
+This repository will be actively maintained until at least 202X (When is my graduation expected to be 😥?), so feel free to explore and enjoy!.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-lol-commonly-abused](https://github.com/danzek/awesome-lol-commonly-abused) - Awesome list of Living off the Land (LOL) methods, tools, and features commonly abused by attackers.